Editorial Guidelines

 • Resource links: Monthly verification

-• DSM/ICD updates: Immediate review upon new editions
+• Major guideline updates: Review upon new editions

 WHO Research Foundation

-Our primary screening tool, the ASRS, was developed by the World Health Organization in collaboration with researchers at Harvard Medical School, NYU School of Medicine, and other leading institutions.
-It has been validated in studies involving thousands of participants across multiple countries.
+Our adult screening references the ASRS, which was developed by the World Health Organization in collaboration with researchers at Harvard Medical School, NYU School of Medicine, and other institutions.
+It has been studied in research involving participants across multiple countries.

 Learn more about our research basis

-If you identify any content that appears clinically inaccurate, outdated, or potentially harmful, please contact us immediately.
-We take clinical accuracy extremely seriously and will review all reported issues within 48 hours.
+If you identify any content that appears inaccurate, outdated, or potentially harmful, please contact us.
+We take accuracy seriously and review reported issues promptly.

 Contact us